 DIY Advent Calendar Idea #6.
 Envelope Advent Calendar

-These little DIY advent calendar bags are a great to do as a family craft project.
+These little DIY advent calendar bags or DIY advent calendar envelopes are a great to do as a family craft project.

 If you use glassine or vellum, remember to wrap the goodies you put in the bags because you’ll be able to see them!

 If you don’t want to use cellophane or paper envelopes, try these cute muslin craft bags.